An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Experimental evaluation

 \subsubsection{Evaluation 1: Comparison study with state-of-the-art 3D convolutional neural networks}

 \hfil

 We have performed comparison study with most commonly used 3D convolutional neural networks including 3D-VGGNet, 3D-ResNet under two conditions: with and without self-attention mechanism in 18 and 34 layers.
-The structures of 3D-VGG Block, 3D-ResNet Block and 3D-ResAttNet Block are shown in {Fig.~\ref{FIG:4}}:
+The structures of 3D-VGG Block, 3D-ResNet Block and 3D-ResAttNet Block are shown in {Fig.~\ref{FIG:4}}.

 Each Conv3D layer consists of 3 consistent operations: 3D convolution, batch normalization 3D and RELU.
-The 14 layers and 34 layers network contain 8 and 14 3D Resnet block and 3D-ResAttNet block respectively.
-A $3\times3\times3$ 3D convolution is 3 times more expensive than 2D version in computational cost which will run out of GPU memory.
-In order to reduce the computational cost.
-We replace the $7\times7\times7$ convolution in the 3D Conv block with three conservative $3\times3\times3$ convolutions.
-The details configuration is shown in {Fig.~\ref{FIG:5}}:.
+The 14 layers and 34 layers network contain 8 and 14 3D Resnet block and 3D-ResAttNet block, respectively.
+A $3\times3\times3$ 3D convolution is 3 times more expensive than 2D version in terms of computational cost.
+In order to reduce the computational cost, we have replaced the $7\times7\times7$ convolution in the 3D Conv block with three conservative $3\times3\times3$ convolutions.
+The detailed configuration is shown in {Fig.~\ref{FIG:5}}.

-To optimise model parameters, Adam, a stochastic optimisation algorithm, with a batch size of 8 samples, has been used for optimisation to train the proposed network \cite{kingma_adam_2017}.
+In this evaluation, we have trained our model using ADNI-1 dataset and performed a 5 fold cross-validation.
+The dataset is randomly split into 5 groups where 4 groups (80\% of the dataset) are used for training and the rest are used for testing each time.
+The experimental results for classification performance are the average of the accuracies on the testing set across all folds, along with Standard deviation (Std). p-value are also used to evaluate the statistical significance.
+To optimize model parameters, Adam, a stochastic optimization algorithm, with a batch size of 8 samples, has been used for optimization to train the proposed network \cite{kingma_adam_2017}.
 We firstly set the learning rate (LR) as $1\times 10^{-4}$.
-The LR was decreased to $1\times 10^{-6}$ with increased iterations.
+The LR is decreased to $1\times 10^{-6}$ with increased iterations.
 CrossEntropy has been selected as the loss function for this task \cite{de2005tutorial}).
-All the experiments have been implemented based on PyTorch and executed on a server with an Intel(R) Xeon(R) CPU E5-2650, NVIDIA TITAN and 64 GB memory.
+All the experiments have been implemented based on PyTorch and executed on a server with an Intel(R) Xeon(R) CPU E5-2650, NVIDIA 2080TI and 64 GB memory.